Armley

-It sits in the Armley ward of Leeds City Council and Leeds West parliamentary constituency.
+It sits in the Armley ward of Leeds City Council and Leeds West and Pudsey parliamentary constituency.

 In 2022, statistics released by West Yorkshire Police revealed Armley and New Wortley had the second highest crime rate in Leeds after Leeds city centre.

 Etymology

 First attested in the Domesday Book of 1086 as Ermelai, the name Armley comes from Old English.
 The second element is from Old English lēah ('open space in a wood').
 The origin of the first element is less clear, but thought to come from an otherwise unattested Old English name Earma, a plausible nickname form of the name Earnmund.
 If so, the name originally meant 'Earma's woodland clearing'.

 Historically lying within the township of Armley, to the south of Armley's centre, the district of Green Side is first mentioned by this name in the nineteenth century.
 The origin of the name is not certain, but is probably named after the green space now constituted as Wortley Recreation Ground and Western Flatts Cliff park.